 I will ask you some questions about your individual qualities.
-If you can answer yes, transfer I bean to your other hand.
+If you can answer yes, transfer 1 bean to your other hand.
 If you answer no, or you are not sure, do not transfer a bean (if necessary, ask participants to shut their eyes for more privacy).

-1.6.5 Ask participants the 15 questions in Box 2, giving them some time between questions to make a decision on their answer.
+1.6.5 Ask participants the 16 questions in Box 4, giving them some time between questions to make a decision on their answer.

-Box 2: Yes/No Questions for Individual Self-Screening
+Box 4: Yes/No Questions for Individual Self-Screening

-- 1. Are you responsible enough to join a SILC? - 2.
-Are you honest enough to join a SILC? - 3.
-Are you trustworthy enough to join a SILC? - 4.
-Are you disciplined and patient enough to join a SILC? - 5.
-Can you be fair toward others? - 6.
-Do you have enough time to attend group meetings? - 7.
-Are you willing to attend group meetings regularly? - 8.
-Do you live a reasonable distance from the group meeting venue? - 9.
-Are you comfortable speaking up in a group? - 10.
-Are you willing to share information and knowledge with others in a group? - 11.
-Can you listen carefully while others speak? - 12.
-Are you capable of considering ideas you might disagree with? - 13.
-Are you willing to always respect group decisions? - 14.
-Will you be able to save money for SILC, even if it is not always regularly? - 15.
+- 1. Are you interested in developing yourself and in helping others develop? - 2.
+Are you responsible enough to join a SILC? - 3.
+Are you honest enough to join a SILC? - 4.
+Are you trustworthy enough to join a SILC? - 5.
+Are you disciplined and patient enough to join a SILC? - 6.
+Can you be fair toward others? - 7.
+Do you have enough time to attend group meetings? - 8.
+Are you willing to attend group meetings regularly? - 9.
+Do you live a reasonable distance from the group meeting venue? - 10.
+Are you comfortable speaking up in a group? - 11.
+Are you willing to share information and knowledge with others in a group? - 12.
+Can you listen carefully while others speak? - 13.
+Are you capable of considering ideas you might disagree with? - 14.
+Are you willing to always respect group decisions? - 15.
+Will you be able to save money for SILC, even if it is not always regularly? - 16.
 Will your family or kin support you to join a SILC? - 1.6.6 Invite participants to open their eyes, count the number of beans they have transferred to their other hand, and then put all beans back into a pile, before turning around to rejoin the large group. - 1.6.7 Tell participants: